 An experience in itself, by the way, because in some places the streets get so narrow, we had to fold in the side mirrors to get in and out of town.
 That’s like saying: “You don’t belong here, …better buy yourself a horse.”.

 TIP: Where to stay?

-Úbeda : A Renaissance city
+Úbeda : A Renaissance City

 Every day you can visit the main churches of Úbeda.
 Like the Sacra Capilla del Salvador/ Sacred Chapel of the Saviour.
 This church was built in the “golden” 16th century – like most monuments and the hotel we stayed in.

 Another beautiful old church is the Basílica de Santa María de los Reales Alcázares.
-In contrast to the Sacra Capilla in this church you find a mixture of architectural styles.
-Mainly because it’s an older construction, built over the remains of mosque.
+In contrast to the Sacra Capilla in this church you’ll find a mixture of architectural styles.
+Mainly because it’s an older construction, built over the remains of a mosque.
 Besides European styles like gothic, romanesque and renaissance, there’s still a islamic influence palpable.

-Day trip: …that is half a day trip, a visit to Baeza
+Day trip: A visit to Baeza

 Baeza’s past in many ways runs parallel to that of Úbeda.
 Although it was reconquered a few years earlier than the bigger neighbour, namely in 1227.
 From then on, they grew up together and went through the same highs & lows.